France in the American Revolutionary War: Debate over covert aid or declaring open war

 Silas Deane, appointed by the Americans and helped by French animosity towards Britain, obtained unofficial aid, starting in early 1776.
 However, the goal was the total involvement of France in the war.
 A new delegation composed of Franklin, Deane, and Arthur Lee, was appointed to lobby for the involvement of European nations.
 (The British paid Edward Bancroft and Paul Wentworth to spy).
 Franklin, age 70 and already well known in French intellectual circles for his scientific discoveries, served as the chief diplomat with the title of "minister" (the term "ambassador" was not used).
 He dressed in rough frontier clothes rather than formal court dress, and met with many leading diplomats, aristocrats, intellectuals, scientists and financiers.
 Franklin's image and writings caught the French imagination – there were many images of him sold on the market – and he became the image of the archetypal new American and a hero for aspirations for a new order inside France.
-When the international climate at the end of 1777 had become tenser, Habsburg Austria requested the support of France in the War of the Bavarian Succession against the Prussia in line with the Franco-Austrian Alliance.
+When the international climate at the end of 1777 had become tenser, Habsburg Austria requested the support of France in the War of the Bavarian Succession against the Prussians in line with the Franco-Austrian Alliance.
 France refused, causing the relationship with Austria to turn sour.
 Under these conditions, asking Austria to assist France in a war against the British was impossible.
-Attempts to rally Spain also failed: Spain did not immediately recognize potential gains, and the American revolutionary spirit was seen as threatening the legitimacy of the Spanish Crown in its own American colonies.
+Attempts to rally Spain also failed: Spain did not immediately recognize potential gains, and the American revolutionary spirit was seen as threatening the legitimacy of the Spanish Crown in its own vast American colonies that stretched the hemisphere.

 Public opinion in France was in favor of open war, but King Louis and his advisors were reluctant due to the possible risks and heavy expenses involved.
 The king's economic and military advisors, in particular, remained reluctant.
 The French Navy was being rapidly rebuilt, but there were doubts as to how ready it was for serious conflict.
 Financiers Turgot and Necker warned war would be very expensive for France's wobbly system of taxation and finance.